viega/hatrack/src/README.md

                 when multi-threaded order preservation and consistency
                 are unimportant).

+13) **crown** A fully wait-free hash table, without fully consistent views.
+It applies a caching optimization to probing that has a significant impact.

-In general, looking at refhat will give you a good idea of the overall structure of all these tables, including what the top-level API for each table will look like.
+In general, looking at *refhat* will give you a good idea of the overall structure of all these tables, including what the top-level API for each table will look like.